Bono discusses his new memoir, 'Surrender,' and the faith at U2's core

 It was 1976.
 An Irish kid named Paul Hewson was trying to figure a lot of things out; his mom had died a couple years earlier, when he was just 14.
 Bono, as he was known, spent a lot of time at home, in Dublin, arguing with his dad and his older brother.
 But two goals kept him focused — to win over the heart of a girl named Alison Stewart and to become a rock star.

-In the same week, both things happened — he asked Alison out (and she said yes) and he ended up in Larry Mullen's kitchen for an audition.
-Two other guys were there, Adam Clayton and David Evans, also known as The Edge.
-The four of them would go on to become one of the biggest bands of their time, U2.
-(And by the way, Bono is still married to Alison, now surnamed Hewson, 40 years later.)
+And in the same week, he asked Alison out — (she said yes) — and he ended up in Larry Mullen JR's kitchen for an audition.
+Two other guys were there — Adam Clayton and David Evans, also known as The Edge.
+The four of them would go on to become one of the biggest bands of their time: U2.
+And he is still married to Alison Stewart 40 years later.

 Bono writes about these foundational relationships in his new memoir, called Surrender: 40 Songs, One Story, releasing Nov.
 1. In it, he also delves into another core relationship: his spirituality.
 Though never a mass-on-Sundays kind of Catholic, from a young age he was fascinated with mysticism and ritual – and Jesus.